-'Too Young to Hold a Gun' is Peter’s debut novel; however, he has always been a keen writer and storyteller, with his eleven grandchildren being completely spellbound by his ‘off the cuff’ bedtime stories.
+'Too Young to Hold a Gun' is Peter’s debut novel; however, he has always been a keen writer and storyteller, with his twelve grandchildren being completely spellbound by his ‘off the cuff’ bedtime stories.
 Read more if you dare…

 Who am I?